tbrowne5/Better-data-for-better-predictions-data-curation-improves-deep-learning-for-sgRNA-Cas9-prediction/figures/README.md

-## Figures and Figure Generation for: Paper
+## Figures and Figure Generation for "Better data for better predictions: data curation improves deep learning  for sgRNA/Cas9  prediction"

 All required R code to regenerate figures 3-6.
 Figures 1 and 2 were not constructed with R, however the PDF for each figure is provided.